Football in Albania: The historical 1980's in the European cup for the Albanian Football clubs

 The following year at the 1982–83 European Cup KF Tirana faced Linfield F.C. in the first round.
 The teams played the first leg in Tirana.
 Tirana won the match 1–0 with a goal from Agustin Kola.
 In the second leg match, Tirana faced Linfied at Windsor Park in Belfast.
 Arben Minga scored in the 28th minute, but Linfied scored two quick goals in the final minutes of the match.
 Despite the 2–1 away loss, KF Tirana qualified as the first Albanian football club in history for the round of 16 in the European Cup.
 The team would have played against Dynamo Kyiv in the round of 16, but Tirana did not participate.

 After several years without success for Albania, KF Tirana competed for the sixth time in history at the European Cup in 1988-89.
 The team faced the Hamrun Spartans from Malta in the first round.
 In the first leg, they played away from home at National Stadium in Ta' Qali.
 KF Tirana started with a goal from Anesti Stoja in the 5th minute, but Ħamrun scored two goals to win the match 2–1.
 In the second leg, Tirana defeated the Spartans 2–0 to qualify for the round of 16.
 In the first leg of the round of 16, Tirana faced IFK Göteborg at home and lost the match 0–3.
-Tirana defeated Göteborg 1–0 in the second leg at Ullevi stadium but did not qualify for the quarter-finals.
+Tirana defeated IFK Göteborg 1–0 in the second leg at Ullevi stadium but did not qualify for the quarter-finals.

 In the following European Cup in 1989–90, KF Tirana faced Maltese team Sliema Wanderers F.C. in the first round.
 The first leg was played away from home in the National Stadium.
 The Albanians lost 0–1.
 KF Tirana won the second leg game 5–0 with goals from Agustin Kola, Bardhi, Hodja, and Florian Riza to advance to the round of 16 for the third time in the club's history.
 In the round of 16, KF Tirana faced Bundesliga team FC Bayern Munich from Germany.
 In the first leg at the Olympiastadion in Munich, KF Tirana lost 3–1.
 In the second match, Tirana faced Bayern at home and lost 0–3.